 Referrals must be submitted to executive@mississaugaringette.com using the Referral Rewards Form prior to the year-end AGM.
 Late submissions are not accepted.

 The form is be vetted by the Registrar.
+The Registrar will contact the referred player family to confirm the referral.

-Once validated, the Registrar will contact the referred player family.
+Once validated, the Registrar will contact the referred player family To confirm that the referral fee will be available for the following season.

 There is no limit to the number of referrals per family, but total credits to the referring family cannot exceed MRA registration fees for that family.
 Credits cannot be used towards rep team fees.